rspamd/rspamd.com/doc/modules/dkim_signing.md

 # If `true` get pubkey from DNS record and check if it matches private key
 check_pubkey = false;
-# Set to `false` if you want to skip signing if publick and private keys mismatches
+# Set to `false` if you want to skip signing if public and private keys mismatch
 allow_pubkey_mismatch = true;